 other people's shows as well as starring in her own half-

 The third and final series appeared on BBC2 in 1971 with the usual supporting team, but Sue & Sunny were the backing singers this time around.
-Guests included Jerry Reed, Tony Joe White, Marmalade, Elton John, Mason Williams, Randy Newman, while Alan Price made a second appearance.
+According to The Stage Gentry herself devised each show, presumably in terms of theme.
+Guests included Jerry Reed, Tony Joe White, Marmalade, Elton John, Mason Williams, Randy Newman, while Alan Price made a third appearance.

 Her guest slot on the Harry Secombe show in July 1971 would be her last TV appearance in the UK.
 However in 1974, long after her hits had dried up her TV career would pick up again with The Bobbie Gentry Happiness Hour on CBS, her first and only TV series in the USA.